 This light can be lit in various colours and each colour indicates different connection, firmware and license status.

-Green light indicates that controller is updated with correct firmware version, it is set as primary controller and is activated, meaning license is found by software.
+Green light indicates that controller is updated with correct firmware version, it is set as primary controller and is activated, meaning license for corresponding controller is found by software.

 Green light with X indicates that controller is updated with correct firmware, it is set as primary controller but software does not find proper license for connected controller.

 Orange light indicates that controllers firmware version is not correct.
 Update firmware of controller.

-Gray light indicates no communication between controller and software.
+Gray light with S indicates no communication between controller and software.
 Click “Machine/Controller/Reconnect” and make sure that correct controller is set as Primary controller in settings.

 Red light indicates that software is processing commands and is sending them to controller.